Israeli land and property laws: Principles

 The Jewish state was proclaimed on 14 May 1948 with its Declaration of Independence.
 The Provisional State Council's first legislative act was the "Law and Administration Ordinance of 1948", a reception statute.
 The act adopted all existing laws "with such modifications as may result from establishment of the State or its authorities."
 In respect of land law matters, Ottoman laws, as had been modified by British land law during the Mandate period, continued to apply.
 Most of these laws have been repealed by the last quarter of the 20th century.

-Over time, a modern set of codificative statutes have been enacted.
+Over time, a modern set of codificative statutes has been enacted.
 These are mostly a codification of common law norms, albeit with a notable continental influence.
 Chief among these are the Land Law, 1969 and the Movable Property Law, 1971.
 They are joined by a multitude of other legislative acts pertaining to property law, in addition to a highly detailed body of case law by the Supreme Court and lower courts.
 Some of the main tenets of Israeli property law are: